Tech Brief: Enhancing Azure Virtual Desktop

-Windows Virtual Desktop (WVD) is a platform in Microsoft Azure to host and manage virtual machines.
+Azure Virtual Desktop (AVD) is a platform in Microsoft Azure to host and manage virtual machines.
 It is not just a set of operating systems that can be run in Azure but a set of services that can be used to deliver the virtual desktops to users.
 Staying true to Citrix’s track record, our solutions add unique value to this platform.
-The Citrix Virtual Apps and Desktops service allows our customers to deploy hybrid-cloud environments, making the most of their on-premises investments while embracing new cloud technologies like Windows Virtual Desktop in Azure
+The Citrix Virtual Apps and Desktops service allows our customers to deploy hybrid-cloud environments, making the most of their on-premises investments while embracing new cloud technologies like Azure Virtual Desktop in Azure

-Let us first look at the WVD architecture:
+Let us first look at the AVD architecture:

 The on-premises data center resources are now included in the deployment and Remote PC Access enables connectivity to physical machines from the same environment / leveraging existing security.
-Citrix VAD service unifies external access and identity management.
+DaaS unifies external access and identity management.

 The Citrix value add is tabulated in the following table:

 |1||Choice / Management||Hybrid Platform Management||Consume Azure Virtual Desktop as needed (burst capacity, migration to cloud, Disaster Recovery / Business Continuity, and more) while continuing to manage on-premises workloads from a single management plane.
 Remote PC Access is also managed and secured similarly from the same console.
 Support of Non-domain joined users.|

 |2||Choice / Management||Provisioning||Automated GUI based provisioning with versioning and rollback support.
 Autoscale helps reduce compute cost in the cloud.
 Machine Creation Services including MCS I/O optimization and On Demand Provisioning, reduce premium disk costs.
 Zone preference helps with identifying on-prem or reserved instances to be used ahead of pay-as-you-go instances.|